Azure/bicep-deploy/packages/bicep-deploy-common/README.md

 # Bicep Deploy Common

-This package contains code that is commonly used between the bicep-deploy GitHub Action and ADO Task.
+This package contains code that is commonly used between the bicep-deploy GitHub Action and Azure Pipelines Task.

 ## Usage